demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 * When a field of an offense is updated in QRadar services, it is mirrored in XSOAR.
 ### Mirroring events
 * Mirroring events from QRadar to XSOAR is supported via **Mirror Offense and Events** option.
+* Events will only be mirrored in the incoming direction.
 * Mirroring events will only work when the **Long running instance** parameter is enabled.
 * Filtering events via *events_limit* and *events_columns* options for mirrored incidents will be the same as in the fetched incidents.
 * The integration will always mirror the events that occurred first in each offense.